games647/LagMonitor/README.md

 * /stacktrace <threadName> - Gets the execution stacktrace of selected thread
 * /thread - Outputs all running threads with their current state
 * /tps - Outputs the current tps
-* /mbean - List all available mbeans (java environment information)
+* /mbean - List all available mbeans (java environment information, JMX)
 * /mbean <beanName> - List all available attributes of this mbean
 * /mbean <beanName> <attribute> - Outputs the value of this attribute
 * /system - Gives you some general information about your server like free ram, number of running threads or cpu usage